Custom Data Commons frequently asked questions

 Note that you cannot apply fine-grained access restrictions, such as access to specific data or pages.
 Access is either all or nothing.
 If you want to be able to partition off data, you would need to create additional custom instances.

-Will my custom data end up in the base Data Commons?
+Will my data or queries end up in base Data Commons?

 Natural language processing